 IRS Requirement Information Request/ Regulatory Language and Section References IS Report Complies with Requirement (Y/N) Report Section strategies other hospital facilities or other organizations, including, but not limited to, related and unrelated hospital organizations and facilities, for-profit and government hospitals, governmental departments, and nonprofit organizations.
 In general, a hospital facility that collaborates with other facilities or organizations in developing its implementation strategy must still document its implementation strategy in a separate written plan that is tailored to the particular hospital facility, taking into account its specific resources.
-However, a hospital facility that adopts a joint CHNA report (described in Checklist § 3(9), above) may also adopt a joint implementation strategy that, with respect to each significant health need identified through the joint CHNA, either describes how one or more of the collaborating facilities or organizations plan to address the health need or identifies the health need as one the collaborating facilities or organizations do not intend to address and explains why they do not intend to address the health need. (i) Be clearly identified as applying to the hospital facility; N/A N/A (ii) Clearly identify the hospital facility's particular role and responsibilities in taking the actions described in the implementation strategy and the resources the hospital facility plans to commit to such actions; and N/A N/A (iii) Include a summary or other tool that helps the reader easily locate those portions of the joint implementation strategy that relate to the hospital facility.
+However, a hospital facility that adopts a joint CHNA report (described in Checklist § 3(9), above) may also adopt a joint implementation strategy that, with respect to each significant health need identified through the joint CHNA, either describes how one or more of the collaborating facilities or organizations plan to address the health need or identifies the health need as one the collaborating facilities or organizations do not intend to address and explains why they do not intend to address the health need.
+For a collaborating hospital facility to meet the implementation strategy adoption requirement, such a joint implementation strategy adoption requirement, such a joint implementation strategy adopted for the hospital facility must- (i) Be clearly identified as applying to the hospital facility; N/A N/A (ii) Clearly identify the hospital facility's particular role and responsibilities in taking the actions described in the implementation strategy and the resources the hospital facility plans to commit to such actions; and N/A N/A (iii) Include a summary or other tool that helps the reader easily locate those portions of the joint implementation strategy that relate to the hospital facility.
 (Treas.
 Reg. § 1.501(r)-(3)(c)(4)) N/A N/A (3) Adoption of the implementation strategy Under the final regulations, an implementation strategy must be adopted by an "authorized body of the hospital facility" (see Checklist § Y Section I

 IRS Requirement Information Request/ Regulatory Language and Section References IS Report Complies with Requirement (Y/N) Report Section 3(1), above) on or before the 15th day of the fifth month after the end of the taxable year in which the hospital facility completes the final step for the CHNA, regardless of whether the hospital facility began working on the CHNA in a prior taxable year (Treas.
-Reg. § 1.504(r)- $3(a)(2)$ and (c)(5)(i)).
+Reg. § 1.504(r)-3(a)(2) and (c)(5)(i)).